sibelius-notes/sibelius-notes.github.io/index.md

 ## About

-This website contains Lecture Notes only, as well as my thoughts regarding the course.
+This website contains Lecture Notes only, as well as my thoughts regarding the courses.
+To get started, check either the side bar or the top nav bar.

 Also, check my [blogs](https://blog.sibeliusp.com) and check my [home page](https://sibeliusp.com).